letsintegreat/Calculator/README.md

 Attractive, isn't it?
 And yes, the background is also created by me.
 Thanks to [Gravit Designer](https://www.designer.io/).

-And I think that everybody knows how a Calculator works, so it is required to explain its working.
+And I think that everybody knows how a Calculator works, so it isn't required to explain its working.

 Right now, This Calculator doesn't support decimal calculations, But That will be added soon!